 The Delaware Bar Foundation – Community Grants Program

 The Delaware Bar Foundation employs a formal grant application process for community organizations and projects that aim to serve its mission of improving the administration of justice in Delaware by providing legal services for our neediest citizens, promoting study and research in the field of law, fostering knowledge of citizenship rights and responsibilities and enhancing public respect for the rule of law.
-Grant applications should be submitted by March 22, 2024.
-Decisions should be made in April 2024.
+This grant cycle for FY2026 will reopen soon.
+Please check back in the following weeks for additional information.

-This year the Foundation forged new collaborations and partnerships and supported the following programs:
+This year the Foundation forged various collaborations and partnerships and supported the following programs:

 Delaware Volunteer Legal Services

-The Board of Directors of the Delaware Bar Foundation is pleased to announce its grant awards through the FY2022 Community Grants program.
-Funds were awarded to Delaware Volunteer Legal Services to overhaul its website and create a pro bono portal for volunteering Delaware attorneys.
+In FY2022 funds were awarded to Delaware Volunteer Legal Services to overhaul its website and create a pro bono portal for volunteering Delaware attorneys.
 The Foundation is pleased to partner to promote pro bono service by members of the bar.

 Camp Barnes

-Funds were also awarded to Camp Barnes a summer camp owned and operated by the Delaware State Police that welcomes over 600 campers each summer.
+Funds were awarded in FY2022 to Camp Barnes a summer camp owned and operated by the Delaware State Police that welcomes over 600 campers each summer.
 The granted funds supported the purchase of all new beds to ensure the safety and wellness of the campers.

 Delaware Center for Justice

-In the fall of 2021, the Foundation’s Board of Directors approved two grants of funds to the Delaware Center for Justice and Partners for Justice expungement programs.
-The grant awards pay for the application expenses of previously justice-involved, needy Delawareans.
+Since 2020, the Foundation’s Board of Directors has approved grants to the Delaware Center for Justice to support its expungement program.
+The grant awards pay for the application expenses of previously justice-involved, needy Delawareans who are eligible for automatic expungement under Delaware law.
 Thus far, funds have been used for record requests, obtaining fingerprints and completing applications for expungement or pardons.
 The process is arduous, intimidating and expensive to obtain court records.
 The Foundation is pleased to support this effort by covering application expenses.

 Past programs supported by the Delaware Bar Foundation include: